Skip to Main Content

 Is there an online / mobile / desktop version?

-Can access full functionality online on any mobile device or PC
+Can access full functionality online on any mobile device or PC.

-Online version and iPad app available
+Online version and iPad app freely available.

-Desktop version needed for full functionality
+Desktop version needed for full functionality / all features.

-App and online version available - limited functionality
+App and online version available - limited functionality.

-Desktop version needed for full functionality
+Desktop version needed for full functionality.

-App and online version available - limited functionality
+App and online version available - limited functionality.

-Desktop version needed for full functionality
+Desktop version needed for full functionality.

-Most have a direct export function
+Most have a direct export function.

 Yes from many databases (Desktop version)